 Shipwreck Island Waterpark opened in the summer of 1983.
 The tropical theme waterpark is filled with attractions and food and beverage outlets to bring smiles to every member of your family.
 The twenty-acre park features lush landscaping, a professionally trained aquatics staff, and is one of the most hospitable attractions in all of North Florida.
 Shipwreck Island has been entertaining families for over thirty-three years on Panama City Beach.
 Don’t settle for a sprinkle, come make a big splash at Shipwreck Island Waterpark.
 See you soon!

-- Ocean Motion Wave Pool is a 500,000-gallon pool that enerates three foot waves every ten minutes.
-These waves contain cool clear water without any creatures that may lurk in the ocean.
+- Ocean Motion Wave Pool is a 500,000-gallon pool that generates three foot waves every ten minutes.
+These waves contain cool, clear water without any creatures that may lurk in the ocean.

 - White Knuckle River is a 660-foot long twisting, winding inner tube ride that features tubes large enough for the entire family to splash down in

 - Tree Top Drop is actually two slides coming off of a 65-foot tall platform.
 One slide is a dark tube that drops onto a free fall slide that sends sliders down a rapid drop slide.
 The other choice is the Tree Top Drop enclosed twisting tube slide.